lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/getting-started.md

 ### Speed up the prototyping process

-Kimera allows you get a mocked server up and running by just providing the schema definition.
+Kimera allows you to get a mocked server up and running by just providing the schema definition.
 You can then customize the mocks using [mock providers](/graphql-kimera/docs/glossary#mock-providers).

 ### Allow large teams to better coordinate